jnozzi/cocoadev.com/markdown/InstanceObject.md

 The generic initialization method "init" is how headquarters tells the factory that all generic cars are to be painted white.
 But what fun is there in defining how generic a generic instance is.
 Here is where initialization methods with arguments come into play.

 Some of the most important -instanceMethods are initializer methods.
-Initializer methods start with "init" (i.e. for the General/NSString class some of the initializer methods are init, initWithString:, intWithCString:).
+Initializer methods start with "init" (i.e. for the NSString class some of the initializer methods are init, initWithString:, intWithCString:).
 Initializer methods initializes the state (sets the initial values of the instance variables) of a newly created instance at the factory.
 Remember the idea of a "factory custom order"?
 Initializer methods are analogous to placing a custom order at the factory.
 The reaon I keep saying that initialization takes place at the factory is to drive in the point that initialization occurs only once.
 This is not saying that you cannot alter the state of an instance after it has left the factory, but this IS saying that you cannot altering the state of an instance after it has left the factory with another initialization method.
 Again, Initialization methods are only to be performed once.

 So how do you customize an instance at the factory?
 The Cocoa documentation reveals the initialization methods for each class.
 Any method that begins with "init" is an -instanceMethod that customizes newly allocated/created instances at the factory.
-The following is a message to customize an General/NSString with the text "hello world!".
+The following is a message to customize an NSString with the text "hello world!".

-id helloWorldString=General/[[NSString alloc] initWithString:@"hello world!"];
+id helloWorldString=[[NSString alloc] initWithString:@"hello world!"];

-"General/NSString" is the Class Object, "alloc" is the factory order for a generic instance and "initWithString:" is the factory customization request to initialize/customize the instance with the value of "hello world".
+"NSString" is the Class Object, "alloc" is the factory order for a generic instance and "initWithString:" is the factory customization request to initialize/customize the instance with the value of "hello world".
 The variable "helloWorldString" is used to reference the newly allocated and initialized instance.
 This line of code is basically an **explicit factory order**.
 As simple as this **explicit factory order** may seem, many sources of confusion can come about when the topic of memory management or type declaration rears it's ugly head (this is another subject entirely).
 I only mention this because this line of code can also be written:

-General/NSString *helloWorldString=General/[[NSString alloc] initWithString:@"hello world!"];
+NSString *helloWorldString=[[NSString alloc] initWithString:@"hello world!"];

-"General/NSString" shows up twice in this line.
+"NSString" shows up twice in this line.
 The first occurrence is just a type declaration and not to be confused with the Class Object.
-The second occurrence of "General/NSString" represents the Class Object and behaves like an object.
-An easy way to tell if a class name (i.e. "General/NSString") is acting as the Class Object or acting as a type declaration is to take note of where the class name appears in the code.
-If the class name is the first element inside brackets [ ] then the class name "General/NSString" is acting as the Class Object.
-If the class name "General/NSString" is outside of brackets [ ], than the class name is not acting as the Class Object (most likely the appearence of the class name outside of brackets [ ] is an act of type declaration).
+The second occurrence of "NSString" represents the Class Object and behaves like an object.
+An easy way to tell if a class name (i.e. "NSString") is acting as the Class Object or acting as a type declaration is to take note of where the class name appears in the code.
+If the class name is the first element inside brackets [ ] then the class name "NSString" is acting as the Class Object.
+If the class name "NSString" is outside of brackets [ ], than the class name is not acting as the Class Object (most likely the appearence of the class name outside of brackets [ ] is an act of type declaration).
 This simple line of code can be simplified further by using the second important type of +classMethod.
 The first kind of +classMethod was the allocation method, and the second important type of +classMethod is the factory/convience method.

-id helloWorldString=General/[NSString stringWithString:@"hello world!"];
+id helloWorldString=[NSString stringWithString:@"hello world!"];

-This line declares the variable "helloWorldString" of type "id" (the type "id" is a pointer/reference to an "instance" of the class General/NSString).
-"General/NSString" is being asked to perform the factory method "stringWithString:".
+This line declares the variable "helloWorldString" of type "id" (the type "id" is a pointer/reference to an "instance" of the class NSString).
+"NSString" is being asked to perform the factory method "stringWithString:".
 This message does the following:

-*allocate a new instance (ask the factory to manufacture a generic General/NSString object) *initialize the new instance to the value of "hello world!" (ask the factory to customize the generic General/NSString with the value "hello world!")
+*allocate a new instance (ask the factory to manufacture a generic NSString object) *initialize the new instance to the value of "hello world!" (ask the factory to customize the generic NSString with the value "hello world!")
-*register the new instance with the runtime system to let the memory manager know that it needs to keep track of this new instance (see General/MemoryManagement)
+*register the new instance with the runtime system to let the memory manager know that it needs to keep track of this new instance (see MemoryManagement)
 *return the memory location of the object

-Cocoa applications rely on the General/ClassObject (a Class Factory) and the General/InstanceObject (a products manufactured by a Class Factory).
-An object (General/ClassObject or General/InstanceObject) communicates by sending messages.
-Communicating with a General/ClassObject is done by asking the General/ClassObject to perform a General/ClassMethod.
-Communicating with an General/InstanceObject is done by asking the General/InstanceObject to perform an General/InstanceMethod.
+Cocoa applications rely on the ClassObject (a Class Factory) and the InstanceObject (a products manufactured by a Class Factory).
+An object (ClassObject or InstanceObject) communicates by sending messages.
+Communicating with a ClassObject is done by asking the ClassObject to perform a ClassMethod.
+Communicating with an InstanceObject is done by asking the InstanceObject to perform an InstanceMethod.

-To recap, an General/InstanceObject is the product of a General/ClassObject.
-There is only one Class Object for each class, but a General/ClassObject (factory) can produce many copies of an General/InstanceObject.
+To recap, an InstanceObject is the product of a ClassObject.
+There is only one Class Object for each class, but a ClassObject (factory) can produce many copies of an InstanceObject.
 The features/traits/state of instances are stored in instance variables.
-Instance variables allow each copy of an General/InstanceObject of a particular class to have unique properties. **Implicit factory orders** and **explicit factory orders** are used to obtain an General/InstanceObject from a General/ClassObject.
-Communicating with an General/InstanceObject is done by asking the General/InstanceObject to perform an General/InstanceMethod.
+Instance variables allow each copy of an InstanceObject of a particular class to have unique properties. **Implicit factory orders** and **explicit factory orders** are used to obtain an InstanceObject from a ClassObject.
+Communicating with an InstanceObject is done by asking the InstanceObject to perform an InstanceMethod.

 --zootbobbalu